YunaBraska/kafka-gui/README.md

 ##### Just a simple application that can send and listen on topics

 ##### Setup
-* you can configure (like a port config) by your own while placing a properties or yml file except kafka configs
+* you can simply set the spring boot configurations by your own while placing a properties or yml config next to the jar file [see spring boot external config paths](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)
+* same thing with log configuration

+##### Properties (optional)
+* kafkagui.default.host <= default ip/hostname with port
+* kafkagui.default.groupid <= default groupId
+* kafkagui.default.topic  <= default topic
+* kafkagui.default.autoconnect <= [true/false] if true it will automatically start with the default connection

 ##### Known issues
 * its just a beta